Antennas, Antenna Cables, Wireless Products: Technical Articles

 • Proximity to Antenna: Install the LNA as close to the antenna.
 The longer the cable between the antenna and the LNA, the greater the potential for signal loss and noise introduction before amplification.

-• Shielding and Isolation: To prevent external electromagnetic interference, use shielded cables and enclosures.
+• Shielding and Isolation: Use shielded cables and enclosures to prevent external electromagnetic interference.
 Proper isolation from other electronic devices is crucial to avoid cross-talk and interference.

 3. Integration with Existing Systems